Providing Services to Survivors of Violence

 - Call 911 to reach the police right away if you are in immediate danger.

 YWCA York provides emergency shelter for victims and their dependent children fleeing imminent danger.
-Emergency shelter facilities are provided in both York City (ACCESS York) and Hanover (Still Waters).
 Residents generally stay up to 30 days during which time their needs for food, shelter, and personal care items are provided for.
 Additionally, all residents have access to case management services, legal advocacy, support groups, and a wide variety of support and advocacy services.

 While in our shelters, residents will have the support they need to take steps toward a violence-free future.
-Download a copy of our shelter brochure: ACCESS York Brochure
+View the ACCESS York brochure: Click here

 Leaving an abusive relationship can be a very dangerous time.
 If you can, before leaving, call our hotline to develop a plan to help you and your family leave safely.
 To speak with a shelter advocate any time day or night, call 717-846-5400 or toll free 1-800-262-8444.
 Advocates will be able to help you understand your options so that you can make the best possible choices for your safety.
 Advocates will never tell you what to do or make you feel like you have to do something you’re not ready for.